domwrap/hyperion-config-switch/README.md

 Where FN20 is the HDMI2 input on my Pioneer AVR.
 Find the code for your input using the linked documents for your manufacturer and substitute in to these commands.

 There is no need to restart the hyperion-config-switch.sh process.
 As long as the corresponding code was present in the avr.MANUF.conf src_custom section before loading, it will start using the file immediately.

+## Killing the Switcher

+If you need to kill the switch script, run

+Raspbian:

+`sudo killall -9 hyperion-config-switch.daemon.sh`

+OpenELEC:

+`killall -9 hyperion-config-switch.daemon.sh`

 ## TODO